#YOLO, #pioneer, #teamtaurus, #girlpower, #independentwoman

 What time of day are you most creative and when do you write?

 I am most creative in the mornings and late at night.
-That's when I get most of my inspirations and that's when I write.
+That's when I get most of my inspirations.
 I've also had dreams where I get my ideas.

 What would you like to say to the readers?